Bidek56/react-automl/README.md

 To install MUI with React 18, please `npm i --legacy-peer-deps` until MUI fixes it's support for React 18

-### Available client scripts using npm
+### React client

-In the project directory, you can run:
+In the main project directory, you can run:

 1. #### `npm start`